mbruel/ngPost/README.md

 ![ngPost_v2.1](https://raw.githubusercontent.com/mbruel/ngPost/master/pics/ngPost_v2.1.png)

-Releases are available for: Linux 64bit, Windows (both 32bit and 64bit), MacOS.
-It will soon be available for Raspbian, Android then iOS...
+[Releases are availables](https://github.com/mbruel/ngPost/tree/master/release) for: Linux 64bit, Windows (both 32bit and 64bit), MacOS and Raspbian (RPI 4).
+Soon for Android then iOS...

 Here are the main features and advantages of ngPost:
 -   **full obfuscation of the Article Header** : the Subject will be a UUID (as the msg-id) and a random Poster will be used. **Be Careful**, using this, you won't be able to find your post on Usenet (or any Indexers) if you lose the NZB file.
 But using this method is **completely safe**, **no need to obfuscate your files or even use a password**.